 - Uninsured/Underinsured Motorist Coverage – Specially designed to cover the costs of injuries or damages from an accident incurred by an uninsured driver, a hit-and-run driver, or a driver who does not have enough insurance to pay for expenses

 There is a 1 in 7 chance that an uninsured motorist is going to be involved in an accident.

 Each state imposes a different penalty for driving uninsured, but most of them do require drivers to carry proof of insurance at all times.
 Uninsured drivers can be fined up to $5000, have their licenses suspended or revoked, or be incarcerated.

 Drivers first need to understand that auto insurance is intended for the vehicle, regardless of the driver’s status.
 In other words, if Person X is a friend of Person Y and wants to use his vehicle to run an errand, any accidents that occur while Person X is driving will be covered under Person Y’s full-coverage insurance policy (based on coverage provisions).
 Person X could be penalized legally if he was at fault, but the financial responsibility lies with Person Y’s insurance company because of vehicle ownership.
-Person Y could then sue Person X to recoup the losses, so consulting an attorney who specializes in auto accidents and claims would be the best idea.
+Person Y could then sue Person X to recoup the losses, so consulting with a law firm who specializes in car accidents and claims would be the best idea.